fleio/fleio-i18n/readme.md

 If `npm` is not present on your system you should install it using yum or apt, depending on your distro.

 Open the latest version of `Poedit` and click on `File -> New from POT/PO File...`, selecting the `template.pot` file found in this repository.
 Choose the language of translation (e.g.: 'en', 'ru', 'fa', ...) and you will be able to start translating strings.
 Make sure you save your `.po` translation file.

 After you edit the translation file with `Poedit` use `gulp translations` to generate `.js` files from `.po` files.

+Note: if you encounter any problems with the above command, make sure you have latest npm version or specify the gulp.js file manually like this: `node ./node_modules/gulp/bin/gulp.js translations`.

-The new language file should be placed somewhere in the Fleio frontend installation directory and use **Frontend customization** feature available in fleio staff panel at **Settings/General** section to include you `.js` file `index.html` for both staff and end-user:
+The new language file should be placed somewhere in the Fleio frontend installation directory (e.g. `/var/webapps/fleio/frontend/site/translations`) and use **Frontend customization** feature available in fleio staff panel at **Settings/General** section to include your `.js` file `index.html` for both staff and end-user:

-`<script src="commons/translations/ro.js"></script>`
+`<script src="translations/ro.js"></script>`

+You can add it in the "Insert code at the end of the <body> tag" section.

 Alternatively you can manually edit `index.html` files for staff and end-user, but then you will have to edit them each time you update Fleio frontend to avoid losing the changes.